frottori/J-Projects/Bank Login System/V3/README.md

 The `Server` workspace has a `BankLoginSystem.sql` that makes a local database with some default accounts.
 You need to run it for the database to work in the PC you want to have as a server.

 ## .JAR File
-The `Client.jar` open the Application and has access to the database only when the Server is running
+The `Client.jar` runs the Application and has access to the database only when the Server is running